 For best results, use high quality, organic herbs.
 I like to purchase mine from Mountain Rose Herbs.

 Pour boiling water over the tea and fill up the jar.
-Cover and let it steep on the counter for up to a few hours and then place in the fridge overnight.
+Cover and let it steep on the counter for up to a few hours.
+Then place it in the fridge overnight (leaving the herbs in the jar to continue steeping).

 If you try this recipe, let me know in the comments!
 Tag me on Instagram @violet_rightathome